aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 ### 1. Can I get a specific course for free with this script?

-Unfortunately no, but let me assure you that you may be lucky enough to get a particular course for free when the instructor posts it's coupon code in order to promote it.
+Unfortunately no, but let me assure you that you may be lucky enough to get a particular course for free when the instructor posts its coupon code in order to promote it.
 Also, over time you would build a library of courses by running the script often and have all the required courses in your collection.
 In fact, I made this course after completing a